By Michael Lanza

 We backtracked to a flat area we had recalled passing about an hour earlier.
 The rain stopped before we set up camp, and we spent the night dry and warm in our tents.
 Clear skies greeted us the next morning.
 Two hours after leaving that camp, we reached a creek and drank copiously.
 We had gone about 20 hours without water, but hadn’t felt any serious effects from dehydration.
 Prioritizing shelter and warmth had been the right call.
 And I was amazed at how juicy dried mangoes taste when you have a raging thirst.

-If you’ve spent much time outside in wet, cool, or cold weather—as I have over three decades (and counting) and thousands of miles of backpacking as Northwest Editor of Backpacker magazine for 10 years and many years running this blog—you’ve probably been at least mildly hypothermic.
-Most likely, it wasn’t serious and you easily remedied the situation with clothing, food, or shelter, or by descending out of the wind.
+If you’ve spent much time outside in wet, cool, or cold weather—as I have over four decades (and counting) and thousands of miles of backpacking, including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog—you’ve probably been at least mildly hypothermic.
+Most likely, it wasn’t serious and you easily remedied the situation with clothing, food, or shelter, by descending out of the wind, or some combination of those typical strategies.

 But hypothermia isn’t like an ankle sprain, occurring suddenly and broadcasting its symptoms clearly.
 And it isn’t like hunger, always remedied with a quick fix.